What is Timeframe?

-Let’s take the price chart of USD/JPY on the H1 timeframe.
+Let’s take the price chart of EUR/JPY on the H1 timeframe.
 It will look like this:

 So, what is H1 time frame in Forex?
 On H1 each candle on the chart corresponds to one hour.
 Thus, the chart provides us with information on the opening price, the closing price, the minimum price, and the maximum price over each hour.
 At that, the visible time interval begins on September 10 and ends on September 17.
 September 12 and 13 are skipped because they're part of the weekend.

 Now let's consider an example of the larger timeframe – four-hour (H4) – shown in the chart below:

-Note that the new chart shows a longer time interval beginning on July 25.
+Note that the new chart shows a longer time interval beginning on August 17.
 That is, the H4 timeframe actually shows us the price movement of EUR/JPY for a month.
-One candle corresponds to four hours on the USD/JPY H4 chart.
+One candle corresponds to four hours on the EUR/JPY H4 chart.

 Choosing the Timeframe for Trading